Trayce Thompson Player Props: Dodgers vs. Cubs

 Trayce Thompson At The Plate

-- Thompson is batting .233 with four home runs and five walks.
+- Thompson is hitting .206 with four home runs and five walks.

-- Thompson has had a base hit in five of 13 games this season, and multiple hits once.
+- Thompson has had a base hit in five of 14 games this year, and multiple hits once.

-- He has hit a long ball in two of 13 games played this year, and in 11.1% of his plate appearances.
+- In 14 games played this season, he has homered in two of them.

-- In three games this season (23.1%), Thompson has picked up an RBI, including two games with multiple runs batted in.
+- Thompson has driven in a run in three games this year (21.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.